0LNetworkCommunity/documentation/docs/misc/communtiy_wallet_activation.md

 There are three steps in creating a community wallet account:

-1. **Make it a Donor Voice account, and propose the offer to the authorities.**
+1. **Make it a Donor Voice account and propose the offer to the authorities.**

    This step is atomic.
 If the proposed authorities do not qualify, the account will not be initialized with Donor Voice features, and the authority offer will not be made.
 This ensures the community wallet has the expected authorities before proceeding. _Note: The authority offer expires in 7 epochs after this step is executed._